dice-project/DICE-Deployment-Service/doc/Cloudify.md

     +--------------------------------+---------+

 Another way to test if manager is working is to point our web browser to server's IP address, where we should be greeted by Cloudify's UI.
+We can refer to `~/cfy-manager/cloudify.inc.sh` for the username and password.

 ## Granting access to the Cloudify Manager